junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 It's not really night yet, outside.
 The sun is setting, the street in dusk is still busy with the men of the city, young and old.
 He knows every one of them -- Sodom isn't a big city, everyone knows everyone here.
 So whenever there is someone from outside comes to the city, all of them know.

-The men of the city are heading to the square -- almost all of them, if they are not otherwise occupied.
+The men of the city are heading to the town square -- almost all of them, if they are not otherwise occupied.
 The sound from the street and outside are muffled, with the door and windows closed.
-But the sound from the square still sneaks in through the cracks -- loud, cheerful voices of men, and an undistinguishable, squeaky, high pitch.
+But the sound from the square still sneaks in through the cracks -- loud, cheerful voices of men, and an unintelligible, squeaky, high pitch.

 Dean busies himself with cleaning the room, turning against the window.